-Side effects that have been reported with VONVENDI include: nausea, vomiting, tingling or burning at infusion site, chest discomfort, dizziness, hot flashes, itching, high blood pressure, muscle twitching, unusual taste, blood clots, and increased heart rate.
+Side effects that have been reported with VONVENDI include: headache, nausea, vomiting, tingling or burning at infusion site, chest discomfort, dizziness, joint pain, joint injury, increased liver enzyme level in blood, hot flashes, itching, high blood pressure, muscle twitching, unusual taste, blood clots and increased heart rate.
 Tell your healthcare provider about any side effects that bother you or do not go away.1

-Three studies were conducted in subjects with von Willebrand disease (VWD) and one was conducted in subjects with hemophilia A. The adverse reactions reported in the three VWD trials, with a total of 80 participants, are listed below.1
+Four studies were conducted in subjects with von Willebrand disease and one was conducted in subjects with hemophilia A. The adverse reactions listed below are from three VWD clinical trials with a total of 80 participants, during which VONVENDI was used for pharmacokinetics assessment, on-demand treatment, and management of bleeding episodes in patients undergoing surgery.1

 3.75% of participants (3 out of 80) experienced:

 2.5% of participants (2 out of 80) experienced:

 1.25% of participants (1 out of 80) experienced: